Fantasy Football Sleepers 2025: Sneaky Good, Stupid Cheap

 Coleman caught only six of those 19 deep targets, so there’s work to do on his game and connection with QB Josh Allen.
 But similar usage this season would boost his fantasy ceiling.

-He Added Value After the Catch
+He Was Dynamic After the Catch

 Coleman averaged 7.7 yards after the catch per reception as a rookie.
-That ranked fifth among 84 qualifying WRs – and is even more impressive when you factor in his big average target depth.
+That ranked fifth among 84 qualifying WRs.
+And it's even more impressive when you factor in his big average target depth.
+(It gets harder to gain yards after the catch the further you work downfield.)

 In fact, Coleman led all players in NFL Next Gen Stats’ yards after catch per reception over expected, which factors in target depth, as well the location of blockers and defensive coverage.